 Alternative Programs (Current or Provisionally Licensed Teachers)

-Students who hold a current full-time teacher position, through the Clark County School District, and intend to complete the Alternative Route to Certification (ARC) – Interim Route to Certification (IRC) in Autism or Generalist.
+Students who hold a current full-time teacher position, through the Clark County School District, and intend to complete the Alternative Route to Certification (ARC) – Interim Route to Certification (IRC) in Special Education Autism, Generalist, or Early Childhood Developmentally Delayed.
 Or students who have been accepted into the Clark County School District Alternative Route to Licensure (ARL).
 (Substitute licenses excluded.)

 Post-Baccalaureate Programs – Speech Pathology